abraunegg/onedrive/docs/install.md

 2. Your distribution does not have a package for your to install.
 Refer to [repology](https://repology.org/project/onedrive/versions) as a source of all 'onedrive' client versions available across tracked distributions
 3. You require code newer than the latest release or are building a Pull Request to validate a bugfix

 Outside of these 3 reasons, you should not be building the client yourself.
-You should endevour where possible to use a pre-built package.
+You should endeavour where possible to use a pre-built package.

 > [!IMPORTANT]
 > If your distribution does not provide a package, raise a request with them to get the client packaged and maintained in your chosen distribution.